History Of New York’s Fraunces Tavern

 Photo: Alonzo Chappel / Public domain

-History of Fraunces Tavern: Post Revolution Years
+History of Fraunces Tavern: Post-Revolution Years

 In 1975, tragedy struck the Tavern when a bomb exploded inside the Tavern.
-A terrorist organization that identified themselves as FLAN (Armed Forces of Puerto Rican National Liberation) took responsibility for the bombing.
-Four people were killed and the building suffered great damage.
+A terrorist organization that identified itself as FLAN (Armed Forces of Puerto Rican National Liberation) took responsibility for the bombing.
+Four people were killed, and the building suffered great damage.
 Currently, there is a plaque hanging in the Tavern’s dining room with a listing of the names of the people who died in the bombing,

 Photo: George Clinton Room at Fraunces Tavern.
 Billy Hathorn at English Wikipedia / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)